patrickbucher/read-think-write/content/intelligence-and-new-ideas.md

 > about them.
 The gap between intelligence and having new ideas is not a
 > wasteland of unrealized potential, but a resource for new discoveries.

-Again, the ability to write stands out as one of the qualities than can be cultivated.
-The other ingredients—health, sleep, the lack of responsibilities and stress—are life-style choices that require prioritizing.
+Again, the ability to write stands out as one of the qualities that can be cultivated.
+The other ingredients—health, sleep, the lack of responsibilities and stress—are lifestyle choices that require prioritizing.
 (Earning less to have more time is a hard tradeoff to make.)

 The essay is the perfect text form to discover new ideas.
 I don't know if the